 The financial outlay is ongoing: the same SSGAC consortium is also researching the possibility of genetic factors in “subjective well-being” (happiness) and “fertility”.
 Furthermore, the scope of the search for genetic predispositions is widening.
 In 2004 science writer John Horgan noted that (unsuccessful) searches have been made for “genes for”

 “attention-deficit disorder, obsessive-compulsive disorder, manic depression, schizophrenia, autism, dyslexia, alcoholism, heroin addiction, high IQ, male homosexuality, sadness, extroversion, introversion, novelty seeking, impulsivity, violent aggression, anxiety, anorexia, seasonal affective disorder, and pathological gambling.”

-Since he compiled that list the field of “behavioral economics” has been added to the list of genetic searches considered worthy of public support.
+Since Horgan compiled that list the field of “behavioral economics” has been added to the list of genetic searches considered worthy of public support.
 For example, a 2013 publication in the journal PLOS one (with 68 authors) goes by the title “The Molecular Genetic Architecture of Self-Employment” (van der Loos et al. 2013).
 Meanwhile, the US National Human Genome Research Institute last year put out a call for evidence asking geneticists to support a search for predispositions to “behavioral adherence” to expert advice (i.e. compliance).